Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 Since horses were domesticated, humans have raced and placed bets on horse races.

 The tradition and culture of horse racing have ancient roots, and major racing events are in almost every part of the world.
-The US boasts a rich history of horse racing with the Triple Crown series being the oldest sporting event in the country’s history.
+The US boasts a rich history of horse racing, with the Triple Crown series being the oldest sporting event in the country’s history.

 Betting at a teller